 The Committee held an initial Workshop on the use of market sampling to estimate bycatch of large whales in 2005 (IWC, 2006b).
 Subsequently the Committee agreed that the planned follow-up Workshop would be valuable, provided several identified tasks had been completed.
 Related to these tasks, the Committee had considered information on spatial distribution of bycaught whales in 2006.
-Results from simulation trials had also been presented at previous meeting and the Committee had consistent but negatively biased estimates of the number of whales entering the market and that current understanding of markets was adequate for application of such methods.
+Results from simulation trials had also been presented at previous meeting and the Committee had concluded that a mark-recapture method gave consistent but negatively biased estimates of the number of whales entering the market and that current understanding of markets was adequate for application of such methods.